samaea/AzureDevOpsAppService/readme.md

 ### Task 4: Import Continuous Integration Build pipeline definition into Azure DevOps and kick off a build

-1. Navigate to the **Pipelines > Builds** and click on _Builds_.
+1. Navigate to the **Pipelines > Builds** and click on _New Pipeline_.
 There will be a message saying **No build pipelines were found**.
 We must create a build pipeline, before we have the option to import a build definition.

     ![](./assets/cicdquickstart-jan2018/buildpipeline1a.png)